neontapir/neontapir.github.io/_posts/2016/2016-07-25-bullet-journaling.md

 metropolitan area of 500,000 people, with the most recognized probably being Fayetteville.

+{% include pullquote.html image="eureka-springs.jpeg"
-In Eureka Springs, the Internet is not a given.
+text="In Eureka Springs, the Internet is not a given." %}

 And that's when my digital life began to fall apart.
 I've been somewhat dissatisfied with my phone and biding my time until I can upgrade.
 With no connection to the outside world, it became even more useless.
-Often, I left it in the car and carried my point-and-shoot along instead.
+Often, I left it in the car and carried my point-and-shoot camera along instead.

 As I sat and read my book, I realized that my digital life was failing me because it wasn't available when I wanted it.
 I don't use my electronics early